-The one encouraging factor has always been that even totally bald areas of the scalp still seem to have all the hair follicles on there, but they are just way too miniaturized to be easily seen with the naked eye even at close-up.
+The one encouraging factor has always been that even totally bald areas of the scalp still seem to have all the hair follicles intact.
+They are just way too miniaturized (vellus) to be easily seen with the naked eye, even at close-up.
 The one discouraging factor has been that progenitor cells in balding areas seem to be depleted.

 This phenomenon is a bit discouraging for me.
 If even men who remove their testicles (which are 100 percent responsible for male pattern hair loss) cannot usually regrow long-lost scalp hair (at least not to original density and thickness levels), we are in trouble.
-FYI: removing your testicles will completely halt any further hair loss and will sometime even regrow hair that has been lost in recent years.
+Removing your testicles will completely halt any further hair loss and sometimes regrow hair that has been lost in recent years.

 Some Unusual Cases

 - It should be noted that there is one image I have seen of Spironolactone by itself regrowing long-lost hair in an elderly gentleman.
 However, the new hair is not too long and this phenomenon does not seem to be a common occurrence.
 Below is that image taken from a full version of this study that I can’t seem to link to directly (google for it):

 - There are also some MTF transsexual cases that I have seen where people have regrown hair that they lost 5-10 years beforehand.
 Most of these people take an assortment of feminizing drugs and are often also castrated.
 For example, MTF transsexual “recidingyt” on hairlosstalk saw spectacular results and regrew hair that she had already lost between 5-7 years earlier.
 However, her regimen consists of way too many products (some of which help make you female).
 She takes Minoxidi, Finasteride, Nizoral, Spironolactone, Estradiol, Progesterone and Biotin, while also performing dermarolling on her scalp.
 This extensive regimen is unrealistic and ill-advised if you are a man who wishes to remain male.